 India - Trade Promotion and AdvertisingIndia - Trade Promotion & Advertising

 Over the years, the Indian economy has moved from being a controlled sellers’ market to a buyers’ market.
 With the opening of the economy came increased competition and the need for increased advertising.
 Media availability has increased exponentially with unlimited competition.
-According to a joint report published by FICCI and KPMG on the Indian Media and Entertainment Industry in 2016, the entire industry (consisting of print, broadcast and digital media) was estimated to be approximately $8.1 billion in 2015, recording a growth rate of 11.2% over 2015.
-According to the report, newspapers & publications and television held almost equal share with approximately 38.1%, of all advertising expenditures.
-Digital media has 14.5% and radio, outdoor advertising and the internet are all in single digits, with digital media expected to grow the fastest.
+According to a joint report published by FICCI and KPMG on the Indian Media and Entertainment Industry, the entire industry (consisting of print, broadcast and digital media) was estimated to be approximately $9.07 billion and a growth rate of 11.2 percent in 2017.
+According to the report, newspapers & publications and television held almost equal share with approximately 38.1 percent of all advertising expenditures.
+Digital media has 14.5 percent and radio, outdoor advertising and the internet are all in single digits, with digital media expected to grow the fastest.
 The total advertising market by 2021 is projected to be valued at $16.6 billion.

 India has a diverse and growing number of daily newspapers.
-Print media reaches 70% of urban adults.
+Print media reaches 70 percent of urban adults.
 Further, the number of readers in rural India is now roughly equal to that in urban India.
-The print media, almost completely controlled by the private sector, is well developed and advertising and promotional opportunities are available in a large number of newspapers including daily, weekly or monthly business publications, news magazines and industry-specific magazines.
+The print media, almost completely controlled by the private sector, is well developed and advertising and promotional opportunities are available in many newspapers including daily, weekly or monthly business publications, news magazines and industry-specific magazines.

-U.S. companies interested in advertising in Indian media can work through the many advertising agencies in India.
+U.S. companies interested in advertising in Indian media can work through the many advertising agencies in the country.
 Many large and reputable U.S. and other international advertising agencies are present in India in collaboration with local advertising agencies.
 The advertising sector in India is technologically advanced.

 In addition to advertising, established public relations firms are also available to U.S. companies that require such services.
 This segment has a few U.S. and other international companies present in collaboration with local partners.
 As per a recent newspaper report, Delhi-NCR could soon dislodge Mumbai from the top slot it has enjoyed for decades in the advertising business.

 Trade fairs are also an effective means of promotion.
-U.S. companies can select from a number of quality international trade fairs, both industry-specific and horizontal, to display and promote their products and services.
-The U.S. Department of Commerce certifies a number of Indian trade shows as good venues for U.S. companies; and the U.S. Commercial Service (CS) offices in India directly organize U.S. participation in a number of selected trade shows every year.
+U.S. companies can select from several quality international trade fairs, both industry-specific and horizontal, to display and promote their products and services.
+The U.S. Department of Commerce certifies a number of Indian trade shows (http://export.gov/india/tradeevents/) as good venues for U.S. companies and the U.S. Commercial Service (CS) offices in India directly organize U.S. participation in a number of selected trade shows every year.